AXIS (comics): AXIS: Hobgoblin

 Following his inversion, Roderick Kingsley returns to New York and finds himself happier with his inversion, although still motivated by greed rather than altruism.
 He reactivates his franchises where he leases the personas and costumes of deceased or retired superheroes to ordinary people, thus remaining a wanted criminal.
 He also enfranchises his Hobgoblin persona to various people to perform heroic deeds as Hobgoblin and publishes a comic about them for promotion.
 Among those who answer are Lily Hollister (who was rendered amnesiac after a botched rescue from the police by Goblin King) and an underemployed teenager named John Myers.
 He sets a three phase program including a book and various articles with his brand and underground speeches named after Ned Leeds for people to make their own franchises in exchange for a share of their profits, Hobgoblin debuts his Hob-Heroes which consisted of Lily Hollister as Queen Cat, John Myers as Missile Mate, Flower Girl, Leatherboy, Rocket Head, and Water Wizard.
 When Goblin King confront Roderick Kingsley in his headquarters, Queen Cat came to his defense.
 Goblin King recognizes Lily Hollister as Queen Cat, but she did not recognize him.
 Following the attack, Missile Mate is convinced by Urich's claims that the Hobgoblin would soon abandon the heroes he had trained.
 Missile Mate goes to the Goblin Underground's headquarters and ask Goblin King to join him to be a supervillain.
-Goblin King is reluctant, but Missile Mate shows him that he had also gathered to join his cause all the supervillains that Hobgoblin had "abandoned" (consisting of 8-Ball III, Killer Shrike II, Melter III, Tiger Shark II, Unicorn IV) after becoming a good guy.
+Goblin King is reluctant, but Missile Mate shows him that he had also gathered to join his cause all the supervillains that Hobgoblin had "abandoned" (consisting of 8-Ball, Killer Shrike, Melter, Tiger Shark, and Unicorn) after becoming a good guy.
 When the celebration of a Hobgoblin Day is held with a parade in Roderick Kingsley's honor, Missile Mate betrays Hobgoblin and attempts to murder him in the name of the Goblin King.
 Roderick had already expected the betrayal and had been using a hologram decoy which took Missile Mate's blow.
 As soon as Roderick Kinglsey confronts Missile Mate, the Goblin King appears with his Goblin Nation and attacks the celebration.
 Hobgoblin bests Urich in combat and leaves him to the authorities.
 After excusing himself from the authorities, Hobgoblin is approached by Steve Rogers to become part of a team of Avengers with the objective to stop the inverted X-Men from detonating a gene bomb which would killed everyone on the Earth who is not a mutant.